Dynamically improper hypersurfaces for endomorphisms of projective space: Main Theorem: Reduction step

 By Lemmas \ref{lem:1} and \ref{lem:2},

 \end{proof}

-\begin{rmk} We emphasize that neither Lemma \ref{lem:1} nor \ref{lem:2} in isolation can guarantee density of the union of the $Y_s$'s.
+\begin{rmk} We stress that neither Lemma \ref{lem:1} nor \ref{lem:2} in isolation can guarantee density of the union of the $Y_s$'s.
 This is because in general, if $\{Y_i : i \in I\}$ is an infinite set of pure $r$-dimensional closed subsets of a Noetherian space $X$, then the dimension of $\overline{\bigcup_{i \in I} Y_i}$ is at least $r + 1$, but not necessarily any greater.
 Only when $r = \dim X - 1$ can we conclude that the union is dense in $X$.
-Purity is also essential, as the dimension of a topological space is merely the supremum of the dimensions of its irreducible components; for instance, the $Y_i$'s could differ only in their lower-dimensional parts. \end{rmk}
+Purity is also essential, as the dimension of a topological space is merely the supremum of the dimensions of its irreducible components; if impure, the $Y_i$'s can differ in their low-dimensional parts. \end{rmk}